paperless-ngx/paperless-ngx/docs/usage.md

 - `Number`: float number e.g. 12.3456
 - `Monetary`: [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217#List_of_ISO_4217_currency_codes) and a number with exactly two decimals, e.g. USD12.30
 - `Document Link`: reference(s) to other document(s) displayed as links, automatically creates a symmetrical link in reverse
+- `Select`: a pre-defined list of strings from which the user can choose

 ## Share Links